skagget77/recover-gh-secrets/README.md

 Note that if you're running your server with TLS and it's behind a router with NAT you need to pass the IP address of the router to the `-t` flag.
 Otherwise the client will refuse to connect since the certificate does not contain the public IP address of the server.

 ### 4. Run Client
-The client needs to run as a GitHub Action.
+The client needs to run as part of GitHub Actions workflow to get access to the GitHub Actions Secrets.

 In the settings for the GitHub repository where the secrets you want to recover are, define a new repository secret named *RECOVER_GH_SECRETS_CERT*.
 The value should be the certificate written to the terminal by the server in step 3.
 Here it would be:
 ```